Dinner/ Polish Recipes/ Soup Recipes

 Notes

-• The broth for this soup is very often made with spareribs in Poland.
-I’m not fan of this soup made with spareribs, I prefer chicken, but if you wish to make it with spareribs: use 1 lb (450g) lean spareribs and cut them into smaller pieces.
+• The broth for this soup is very often made with spare ribs in Poland.
+I’m not a fan of this soup made with spareribs, I prefer chicken, but if you wish to make it with spareribs: use 1 lb (450g) lean spareribs and cut them into smaller pieces.
 Everything else stays the same.

 • You can use frozen meat to make the broth.
 You don’t have to defrost it, you can add frozen meat directly into the pot.

-• You can use other chicken parts to make the broth but I like to use chicken wings or back and neck of a chicken, since they have lots of bone and cartilage and not much meat.
+• You can use other chicken parts to make the broth but I like to use chicken wings or carcass and neck, since they have lots of bone and cartilage and not much meat.
 I prefer to use more meaty parts of chicken like thighs and breasts for other dishes when the meat doesn’t have to be cooked.

 • Calories count = 1/6 of the recipe (1 small serving).
 This is only an estimate!